-While we do our best to accommodate everyone, because we only book four inspections a day, our schedule gets booked up quickly.
-Many times we are booked solid weeks ahead of time, so for the best choices of possible inspection times it is best to call at least 3-4 months before your anniversary date.
+While we do our best to accommodate everyone, because we only book three inspections a day, our schedule gets booked up quickly.
+Many times we are booked solid weeks ahead of time, so for the best choices of possible inspection times it is best to call at least 3-4 months or more before your anniversary date.

 WHY DO I NEED A HOME INSPECTION?